liamthanrahan/redux-app-template/README.md

 `npm run format` to manually format the code base according to the .prettierrc configuration

 `npm run test` to run tests

-## Todo

-- [x] Add tests for actions, reducer, selectors
-- [x] Separate reducer and actions into folders and individual files
-- [x] Implement more tests for actions and selectors
-- [ ] Improve UI design
-- [ ] Infrastructure setup (Jenkins & Terraform)